 - You can’t easily check for social media availability.

-Panabee is the second best domain name generator I used during the test, but it was a close battle.
+Panabee is the second best short domain name generator I used during the test, but it was a close battle.

 - Panabee has an incredible amount of rules for manipulating your keywords.